William Pittman Lett: Orator

 Lett was in great demand as a keynote speaker at church, societal and professional functions including the Mechanics' Institute, attended by the Prime Minister and Lady Macdonald, members of Cabinet and a large audience of Ottawa society.
 He was guest speaker at society weddings.
 He often used his sense of humor to convey an intellectual message, for example, spoofing the Ottawa Literary and Scientific Society in December 1876 with an extensive pseudo-scientific analysis of the rings of Saturn.
 He lampooned the Board of Trade and the etiquette of fancy balls.
-He reflected the national sentiment in his praise of Governor General and Countess Dufferin and called for national unity in his Address to the Annual Entertainment of the St. Patrick's Literary Association on St. Patrick's Day 1878.
+He reflected the national sentiment in his praise of Governor General and Countess Dufferin and called for national unity in his Address to the Annual Entertainment of the St. Patrick's Literary Association on Saint Patrick's Day 1878.
 He exchanged poetry with the Countess.

 Principles and morality

 Lett was an opinionated man of high principles and morality, unafraid to speak his mind forcefully and directly.

 He frequently opposed slavery in his verse and prose.
 He was concerned that any revival of the movement to annexe Canada to the United States would reintroduce slavery into Canada, the destination to freedom for slaves using the Underground Railroad until abolition in 1865.
 In his Address to Brother Jonathan published in 1889, Lett publicly reprimanded the American President for not pursuing policies to "crush the aspirations of the South" and improve the conditions for former slaves after their "expedient emancipation".

 In that same Address, he declared his moral positions on many issues in a vitriolic exhortation to the President.
 "Abolish the free love of your infamous Divorce Court…make your laws supreme…banish the bowie knife and the revolver (carried as concealed weapons)…purify your judicial bench…reconstruct your election laws…keep your greenbacks out of the ballot-box…endeavor to get an honest expression of political opinion…and try a dose of national probity... if moral blood-poisoning has not enervated your system beyond redemption".

-His 1873 poem, Concealed Weapons, argued for their banning in the wake of the assassinations of US presidents Lincoln and Garfield, and of Canadian politician and fellow poet, Thomas D'Arcy McGee in 1868, allegedly by the Feniann sympathiser and Catholic, Patrick J. Whelan.
-He penned political satire in the Citizen newspaper under the pseudonym of Jeremiah O'Casey, writing from Washington, D.C.
+His 1873 poem, "Concealed Weapons", argued for their banning in the wake of the assassinations of US presidents Lincoln and Garfield, and of Canadian politician and fellow poet, Thomas D'Arcy McGee in 1868, allegedly by the Feniann sympathiser and Catholic, Patrick J. Whelan.
+He penned political satire in the Ottawa Citizen newspaper under the pseudonym of Jeremiah O'Casey, writing from Washington, D.C.

 He was proud that Canada embraced the Constitution secured by the British Revolution of 1688 as the ideal model for governance, with a constitutional monarchy subject to law but retaining some political power; a mixed constitution between absolute monarchy and republican democracy.
 However, Lett stopped short of total emancipation, fearing that British Chartism might give all classes the vote and that the ignorant may vote for a rebellious cause.